By making a booking, the first named person on the booking (the “party leader”) agrees on behalf of all persons detailed on the booking that:

 In these booking conditions, “you” and “your” means all persons named on the booking (including anyone who is added or substituted at a later date) or any of them as the context requires.
 “We”, “us” and “our” means Sri Lanka Travel Company Limited trading as Experience Travel and Experience Travel Group.

 Subject to the availability of your chosen arrangements, we will confirm your holiday by issuing a confirmation invoice.
 This invoice will be sent to the party leader or your travel agent.
-Please check this invoice carefully as soon as you receive it.
+If your confirmed arrangements include a flight, we (or if you booked via an authorised agent of ours, that agent) will also issue you with an ATOL Certificate.
+Please check this invoice and the ATOL Certificate carefully as soon as you receive it.
 Contact us immediately if any information which appears on the confirmation or any other document appears to be incorrect or incomplete as it may not be possible to make changes later.
 We regret we cannot accept any liability if we are not notified of any inaccuracies (for which we are responsible) in any document within 10 days of our sending it out (5 days for tickets).
 We will do our best to rectify any mistake notified to us outside these time limits but you must meet any costs involved in doing so.

 Where you request us to do so, we will communicate with you by e-mail in relation to your booking.
 In this case, you must check your e-mails on a regular basis.
 We may also contact you by telephone and/or post if we cannot, for whatever reason, contact you by e-mail.
 Certain documents may need to be sent by post.
 References in these booking conditions to “send” and “in writing” include communication by e-mail.

 If you wish to, you may contact us by e-mail for any of the reasons mentioned in these booking conditions (for example, to request an amendment) providing you do so to [email protected]